 Introduction to DCF

-Discounted Cash Flow model is a theoretical method of evaluating a stream of cash flow from based on several assumptions related to cash flow projections, growth rate and required rate estimations based on market conditions and risk involved, therefore as it is a forward-looking, most of these inputs are approximations and can result in mistakes in evaluation.
+Discounted Cash Flow model is a theoretical method of evaluating a stream of cash flow based on several assumptions related to cash flow projections, growth rate, and required rate estimations based on market conditions and risk involved, therefore as it is forward-looking, most of these inputs are approximations and can result in mistakes in evaluation.

 There can be two broad categories of mistakes:

 - Conceptual Errors: We have heard of GIGO in computer studies, it stands for ‘Garbage In Garbage Out’ so, what we understand from this is that the model is as good as its inputs.
 In DCF, the inputs are estimates and approximations and therefore, the method may not lead to an accurate valuation if the estimates of inputs are too off the mark.

 - Estimation Errors: Apart from estimation errors, there is also a possibility of calculation errors or errors of commission and omission which are caused due to neglect or oversight.
 While the latter is easier to correct, the former lead to deeper and more down rooted errors in the valuation and should be avoided at all costs because these can cause severe errors in evaluation.

 Following are the areas which can cause concerns: